 |The Story Cleo of the Beau Web Page Cat.

-Cleo is the cat you have seen looking out at you intently from our Beau website as only a cat can do.
+Cleo is the cat that for a long time had been looking out at you intently from our Beau website as only a cat can do.
 She was born somewhere in the town of Quesnel around February 1992 and landed herself in the Quesnel SPCA before she was even six months old.
 Luckily for her, Kathy from the rental department was working there at the time and couldn't resist that kitten face of hers, and one day Cleo found herself home on the couch with a bowl full of food.
 Over the years she moved more than some people, going back and forth between Quesnel and Vancouver before settling on a nice little place in the big city, quite a move up for a small town cat.
 Cleo saw many cats come and go, the others eventually finding homes of their own, leaving her to rule the house and the people laps, which is just the way she liked it.
 She liked to wander outside and check out the various yards she lived in, sharing with horses, dogs, squirrels, skunks, and racoons, though she was always careful to stay well out of the way of any offending skunk odour.
 Unfortunately for Kathy, she never learned to chase the squirrels out of the vegetable garden.
 Cleo was very smart and could out-fetch any dog, her favorite toy being the plastic rings from juice containers.
 She would also spend many hours on laps, or any other human body part she could lie on comfortably and would sit on you whenever possible.
 She didn't like laptop computers at all, too much competition for her - though they were nice and warm when she sat on the keyboard...
 Cleo passed away at home in December 2008 after fighting mammary gland cancer for two years.
 She was well looked after by her vet friends at Yaletown Pet Hospital and she thought Roxanne was the best vet ever.
 Kathy says Cleo was the best cat ever.

 Here is a funny series of drawings by our Beau Photo Staff.